 So I did the searching and calling for you!
 Here’s what I found:

+For the update, I struggled to find information for the landfill in the town of Corinth.
 The Landfill in the Town of Corinth takes care of e-waste recycling for FREE!
 If you are dropping off e-waste, you do not need to prove your residency, only if you are dropping off garbage.

 8 am – 4pm Tuesday – Saturday